Are You Overpaying for Fulfillment? 5 Hidden Fees to Watch

 The Omnichannel Wrinkle Most Teams Miss

 Marketplace rules are converging with trade enforcement.
-Some platforms increasingly require accurate COO disclosure and will suspend listings that appear non-compliant.
+For example, Amazon requires country-of-origin information for goods shipped across borders to customers in the EU and UK through FBA Export programs.
 Meanwhile, retailers (B2B) push import reps and origin attestations into vendor standards.
 Translation: your sales channels are becoming compliance checkpoints.
 If you centralize product truth (specs, codes, COO, compliance docs), you’ll satisfy both customs and channels, and you’ll do it once.

 Logistics Strategy As A Compliance Strategy